10 reasons to visit Tanzania

 Indulge in some authentic Swahili cuisine and enjoy a delicious meal rich with local spices and fresh produce.
 Mandazi (Swahili doughnuts), Kaimati (sugarcoated fried dumplings), Veg Samosa (pastry with mix veg fillings), Mchicha wa Nazi (Spinach curry with local spices) and Pilau (spicy flavored rice) are a must eat while in Tanzania.

 Plan a day trip visiting the smaller but equally gorgeous islands around the Zanzibar Island.
 One might try scuba diving, snorkeling at the famous Mnemba Atoll, Mafia Island, Pemba Island or even take a spice tour here or visit the Prison (Changu) Island to take a tour of the former slave prison, currently housing the endangered giant tortoises.

 Pic courtesy: Tanzania Tourism

-Bird-watch along the shores of Africa’s largest lake, Lake Victoria or spend a day hiking around the Rubondo Island National Park, either ways you will not be disappointed.
-The untouched beauty of the lake along with the less tourist frequented natural surroundings for Wildlife and tropical birds is a perfect combination for any traveller seeking an offbeat trip.
+Bird-watch along the shores of Africa’s largest lake, Lake Victoria or spend a day hiking around the Rubondo Island National Park, either way, you will not be disappointed.
+The untouched beauty of the lake along with the less tourist frequented natural surroundings for Wildlife and tropical birds is a perfect combination for any traveler seeking an offbeat trip.